andryuha77/Theory_of_Algorithms/README.md

 #### Solution steps:
 * [car and cdr](https://docs.racket-lang.org/reference/pairs.html) functions were used to complete this task

-* Defining lcycle function
+* Defining lcycle function.
 * Using (append (cdr m) to return elalements of the list excluding first one.
-* Join first element to the end of the list
+* Join first element to the end of the list.
-* Test lcycle function
+* Test lcycle function.
-* Define remove-last to remove last element in the list
+* Define remove-last to remove last element in the list.
 * Define rcycle which return last elemtent and apend it to the start of  ther list.
-* Test rcycle
+* Test rcycle.

 ---
 4. Write a function sublsum in Racket that takes a list (of integers) as input and returns